Involuntary Commitment (IVC) for Substance Use Disorder

 What is Involuntary Commitment for Substance Use?

-• Has threatened, attempted or inflicted physical harm on self or on another, and unless committed, is likely to harm self or others.
+• Has threatened, tried, or caused physical harm to themself or to another or is likely to cause harm to another or self

 • Is incapacitated by the effects of alcohol or drugs